tkonopka/writingstats/about.md

 like 'the' or 'in' are omitted; remaining words are ordered by decreasing frequency.

-The second plot focuses on just the leading words within sentences.
+The second plot focuses on the leading words within sentences.
 This plot includes small words like "The" or "In".

 <div class="ws-example">